Physician Burnout Solutions:

 Transformational leadership is influencing others’ awareness of what is important.
 It moves people to see themselves and the opportunities and challenges of their environment in a new way.
 Transformational Leadership creates greater alignment around strategic visions and mission, greater unit cohesion and commitment, lower turnover, and safer work environments.

-Why Transformational Leadership for today’s healthcare organizations?
+Why Transformational Leadership for today’s organizations?

-Healthcare organizations (a) are faced with turbulent conditions and rapid changes in technology, (b) must continuously develop employees to retain the best talent, and (c) are confronted with many more "unresolvable" and new problems.
+Organizations today (a) are faced with turbulent conditions and rapid changes in technology, (b) must continuously develop employees to retain the best talent, and (c) are confronted with many more "unresolvable" and new problems.

 • Projects an image of confidence, mission orientation, and commitment to personnel competence to its employees and patients;